up42/docs/source/up42-blocks/processing/ndvi.rst

 * ``output_original_raster``: Output the original reflectance raster file in addition to the NDVI image is supplied as well

 Example parameters using the :ref:`Pléiades DIMAP download block
-<pleiades-download-block>` as data source, pre-processing using the :ref:`Pansharpen block <pansharpen-block>` and then calculating NDVI:
+<pleiades-download-block>` as data source, pre-processing with the :ref:`Pansharpen block <pansharpen-block>` and then calculating NDVI:

 .. code-block:: javascript